 Assists in library technology planning, implementation and management.

-Performs supervisory duties of the library director in his/her absence and acts as the second point of contact in urgent situations.
+Performs supervisory and administrative duties of the library director in his/her absence and acts as the second point of contact in urgent situations.

-Supervises and trains library support staff as needed.
+Supervises and trains library support staff.

 Confers with community groups in an advisory capacity.

+Conducts library tours, presents programs to local groups and performs other outreach activities for library patrons.

-Promotes library services through flyers, news releases and other types of publicity.
+Promotes adult programming through flyers, news releases and other types of publicity.

 Provides reader’s advisory, reference and other public assistance services.